Getting Started

 Core Benefits

-Same interface everywhere - CLI, web UI, and APIs work identically across all your infrastructure
+Same interface everywhere - CLI, web UI, and APIs work identically across Linux, macOS, and Windows

 Use Cases